 a.
 Microscopy and staining methods

 Microscopic examination remains the “gold standard” for laboratory confirmation of malaria.
 Microscopy is an established, relatively simple technique that is familiar to most laboratorians.
 Any laboratory that can perform routine hematology tests is equipped to perform a thick and thin blood smear.
-Within few hours of collecting the blood, the microscopy test can provide valuable information.
+Within a few hours of collecting the blood, the microscopy test can provide valuable information.

 Blood specimen collected from the patient is spread as a thick or thin blood smear, stained with a Romanovsky stain (most often Giemsa), and examined with 100x oil immersion objective.
 Visual criteria are used to detect malaria parasites and to differentiate (when possible) the various species.